narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_04/lab_sheet_4.md

 ## Task 1: Set up the catkin workspace and VS code

+Regularly need to ensure your system is up-to-date and has the necessary packages for ROS:

+sudo apt update

+sudo apt upgrade

 **1. Open the first terminal, instead of sourcing the below ROS path every time:**

 source /opt/ros/noetic/setup.bash